Loading...

 A container home with an efficient layout

-Use space-efficient techniques to make use of an elongated interior.
+Use space-efficient techniques to make the most of the long, narrow interior.

 Space Optimization Strategies